Skip to Content

 What Is the First Step to Take When Considering Divorce?

-When contemplating divorce, the initial step is to assess your personal and financial situation.
-Understanding your finances can help you navigate the complexities of property division and support issues.
-Next, consult with a professional divorce attorney, like those at Blood Law, PLLC, who can provide legal advice tailored to your circumstances.
-It's essential to gather all vital documents, such as financial records and identification papers, to facilitate a smoother process.
+When considering divorce, your first step is to review your personal and financial situation.
+This helps you understand how property division and support may work in your case.
+Next, consult with a professional divorce attorney at Blood Law, PLLC for advice tailored to your needs.
+Gather key documents like financial records and identification to help your case move forward efficiently.

 How Long Does a Divorce Take in South Carolina?

-The duration of a divorce in South Carolina can vary.
-An uncontested divorce might conclude within 90 days after the completion of the requisite separation period, assuming all paperwork is submitted correctly.
-Contested divorces, involving disputes over custody, property division, or other issues, can take longer, potentially spanning from several months to over a year, depending on court availability and the complexity of the case.
+The length of a divorce in South Carolina varies.
+An uncontested divorce can end within 90 days after the required one-year separation if all paperwork is correct.
+Contested divorces—where there are disagreements over custody, support, or property—often take several months to more than a year, depending on court schedules and complexity.

 What Are the Grounds for Divorce in South Carolina?